pmjones/adr/REFACTORING.md

 }
 ```

-Then we modify the _BlogService_ to return a _Payload_ instead of unwrapped domain objects:
+Then, we modify the _BlogService_ to return a _Payload_ instead of unwrapped domain objects:

 ```php
 class BlogService